loxtjs/loxt/packages/loxt/README.md

 # [Loxt](https://loxt.js.org/)

-Loxt is a simple and lightweight console logger with 0 external dependencies.
+Loxt is a simple and lightweight console logger that makes debugging fun and easy.

 ---